Mick Cassidy: Wigan

 Cassidy was named in the Wigan team of the decade and was acknowledged as one of the game's best utility players.

 Widnes

 Cassidy joined Widnes in 2005, earning the 'Player of the Year' award in his first season at the Halton Stadium.
 He could not, however save them from relegation from Super League in 2005's Super League X. Cassidy represented the Irish side on numerous occasions over several years.
-He was named in the Ireland squad for the 2008 Rugby League World Cup.
 Cassidy finished his playing career with Cumbrian side Barrow Raiders, helping the club win promotion from National League Two in 2008.

+International career

+Cassidy was part of the England squad at the 1995 Rugby League World Cup.
+He was selected to play for England in the 1995 World Cup Final on the reserve bench but Australia won the match and retained the Cup.